 As a community development project, the Manitok Mall was built adjacent to the casino complex.
 It has shops and other amenities for those coming to the casino.
 The Tribe also owns and operates the Ojibwe Building Supplies, Ojibwe Office Supplies, a solid waste transfer station and their own third-party health insurance claims administration office.
-In March 2019, tribal chairman Terrence Tibbets passed away after a lengthy illness.
 Minnesota's lieutenant governor, Peggy Flanagan, is a member of the White Earth Band.